fastmachinelearning/qonnx/docs/overview.rst

 Analysis Pass
 =============

 An analysis pass traverses the graph structure and produces information about certain properties.
 It gets the model in the ModelWrapper as input and returns a dictionary of the properties the analysis extracts.
 If you are interested in how to write an analysis pass for QONNX, please take a look at the Jupyter notebook about how to write an analysis pass, see chapter :ref:`tutorials` for details.
-For more information about existing analysis passes in finn-base, see module :py:mod:`qonnx.analysis`.
+For more information about existing analysis passes in QONNX, see module :py:mod:`qonnx.analysis`.

 .. _transformation_pass:

 Transformation Pass
 ===================

 A transformation passes changes (transforms) the given model, it gets the model in the ModelWrapper as input and returns the changed model (ModelWrapper) to the QONNX flow.
 Additional the flag *model_was_changed* which indicates if a transformation has to be performed more than once, is returned.
 If you are interested in how to write a transformation pass for QONNX, please take a look at the Jupyter notebook about how to write a transformation pass, see chapter :ref:`tutorials` for details.
-For more information about existing transformation passes in finn-base, see module :py:mod:`qonnx.transformation`.
+For more information about existing transformation passes in QONNX, see module :py:mod:`qonnx.transformation`.